fhiso/legacy-format/data-model.md

 ### IMMI   {#IMMI}

-An event of entering into a new locality with the intent of residing there.
+Immigration: an event of entering into a new locality with the intent of residing there.

 Contexts
 :   .`[INDI]`.`[IMMI]`